OpenEvalProject/evals/manuscripts/elife-38539/v2/manuscript.md

 ## Abstract

-10.7554/eLife.38539.001 Homeostasis at mucosal surfaces requires cross-talk between the environment and barrier epithelial cells.
+Homeostasis at mucosal surfaces requires cross-talk between the environment and barrier epithelial cells.
 Disruption of barrier function typifies mucosal disease.
-Here we elucidate a bifunctional role in coordinating this cross-talk for the inflammatory bowel disease risk-gene INAVA .
+Here we elucidate a bifunctional role in coordinating this cross-talk for the inflammatory bowel disease risk-gene INAVA.
 Both activities require INAVA’s DUF3338 domain (renamed CUPID).
 CUPID stably binds the cytohesin ARF-GEF ARNO to effect lateral membrane F-actin assembly underlying cell-cell junctions and barrier function.
 Unexpectedly, when bound to CUPID, ARNO affects F-actin dynamics in the absence of its canonical activity as a guanine nucleotide-exchange factor.
 Upon exposure to IL-1β, INAVA relocates to form cytosolic puncta, where CUPID amplifies TRAF6-dependent polyubiquitination and inflammatory signaling.
 In this case, ARNO binding to CUPID negatively-regulates polyubiquitination and the inflammatory response.
 INAVA and ARNO act similarly in primary human macrophages responding to IL-1β and to NOD2 agonists.
 Thus, INAVA-CUPID exhibits dual functions, coordinated directly by ARNO, that bridge epithelial barrier function with extracellular signals and inflammation.

 ## Introduction